supabase/terraform-provider-supabase/docs/tutorial.md

 ## Committing your changes

-Finally, you may commit the entire `module` directory to git for version control.
+Finally, you can commit the entire `module` directory to Git for version control.
 This allows your CI runner to run `terraform apply` automatically on new config changes.
-Any command line variables can be passed to CI via `TF_VAR_*` environment variables instead.
+Any command line variables can be passed to CI via `TF_VAR_*` environment variables.

 ## Resolving config drift

-Tracking your configs in TF module does not mean that you lose the ability to change configs through the dashboard.
-However, doing so could introduce config drift that you need to resolve manually by adding them to your `*.tf` files.
+You can still change your configuration through the dashboard.
+However, making changes through both the dashboard and Terraform can introduce config drift.
+Resolve the drift by manually editing your `*.tf` files.